ctcl-bregis/ctclsite-content/pages/projects/codenames/codenames.md

 #### New York, US

 - Canastota, New York, US
+- Cazenovia, New York, US
+- Chittenango, New York, US
+- Cicero, New York, US
 - Clay, New York, US
   - May be used for something DRAM related
+- Lenox, New York, US
 - Old Forge, New York, US
 - Oneida, New York, US
+- Sherrill, New York, US
 - Solvay, New York, US
+- Sylvan Beach, New York, US
 - Verona, New York, US
+- Verona Beach, New York, US
+- Utica, New York, US
+- Wampsville, New York, US
 - Whitelaw, New York, US

 #### Florida, US